nmharmon8/Triangular-Arbitrage/index.md

     thread.join()
 ```

-Next, we will define the exchange fee:
+Next, we will define the exchange fee as a flat 0.25% per trade:

 ```python
 exchange_fee = 0.0025
 ```

-Now to compute the cost of trading through different pairs, we will build up a couple of useful data structures:
+Now to compute the cost of trading through different pairs, we will build up a couple of useful data structures: a set with each unique symbol/ticker, a dictionary with the conversion rates, and an index for each symbol/ticker.

 ```python
 unique_symbols = set(x['base'] for x in tickers) | set(x['quote'] for x in tickers)